 J.D.
 Certificate Program in Intellectual Property Law

-Students can broaden their knowledge of the field even further by participating in the student-run Intellectual Property Law Society, IP-oriented moot court competitions, national IP writing competitions, the annual Supreme Court Intellectual Property Review Conference, the Chicago Intellectual Property Colloquium (hosted by Chicago-Kent), and the student-run Journal of Intellectual Property.
+Students can broaden their knowledge of IP law even further by participating in the student-run Intellectual Property Law Society, IP-oriented moot court competitions, national IP writing competitions, the annual Supreme Court Intellectual Property Review conference, the Chicago Intellectual Property Colloquium (hosted by Chicago-Kent), and the student-run Journal of Intellectual Property.

-Many graduates of Chicago-Kent's Intellectual Property Law program work in IP firms and corporate law departments throughout the Chicago area and around the country, including D.C. and Silicon Valley.
+Many graduates of Chicago-Kent's Intellectual Property Law Program work in IP firms and corporate law departments throughout the Chicago area and around the country, including in Washington, D.C., and Silicon Valley.
 Employers range from large general practice firms like Kirkland & Ellis to IP firms such as Brinks Hofer Gilson & Lione as well as high-tech corporations like Motorola.